earshinov/tocit/README.md

 Please note that the bookmarket may not work on some pages which impose security restrictions on running third-party scripts.

 In most cases, using the bookmarklet requires Internet connection.

+## Credit

+This is based on Rune Skaug's AutoTOC ([here](http://www.runeskaug.com/greasemonkey/autotoc.user.js), [license](http://creativecommons.org/licenses/by/2.5/)), enhanced to track page scrolling and accordingly update the item selected in the TOC.